Parameter#

 m = Container()

-# Assign all values of k[i] to 4
+# Assign 4 to all elements of k[i]

 k[i] = 4